,

 Welcome to Year 3!

-Welcome to the class page for Year 3, here you will find out some information about timetable and class expectations.
+Welcome to the class page for Year 3, here you will find out some information about our learning and class expectations.
 Year 3 marks the beginning of KS2, which means the children will be starting to work more independently on a variety of exciting and fun themes.

-This year your child's teachers are Mrs Wilson (Mon-Wed) and Mrs O'Hara (Wed-Fri) and we are supported in class by Mrs Guiney each morning.
+This year your child's teachers are Mrs Rees (Mon-Wed) and Mrs Stockton (Wed-Fri).

 If you ever have any questions or would like support with anything at all, please feel free to speak with your child's teachers at the end of the day or simply speak to the office and ask them to make an appointment to see us.

 Blessed Sacraments: Year 3 also marks an important year for the Catholic children in their journey through the Sacraments.
-This year they will take part in Reconcilliation and then make their First Holy Communion.
+This year they will take part in Reconciliation and then make their First Holy Communion.
 These are very special times which will help bring the children closer to God.
-More information will be given to you about these events closer to the time.
+More information will be given to you about these events in the new year as we begin our preparations.

 Key information: